 6. Programming

-• Scripting Languages: Proficiency in scripting languages like Python, Ruby, or JavaScript is crucial for cloud computing.
+• Scripting Languages: Proficiency in scripting languages is crucial for cloud computing.
 These languages are used for automation, managing cloud resources, and building cloud-native applications.

 • Infrastructure as Code (IaC): Understanding and utilizing IaC tools like Terraform, Ansible, or CloudFormation is essential.
 IaC lets you define and provision cloud resources programmatically, making infrastructure management more efficient and reproducible.